fgero/dhcpv6-mod/README.md

 In the previous section, you already have set `IPv6 Interface Type` to `Prefix Delegation`, but with RA disabled, and you could validate the WAN IPv6 connectivity.

-Next, you can *optionnaly* check `Router Advertisment (RA)` (Enabled) for some Network(s) when you want to let devices dynamically get IPv6 addresses.
+Next, you can *optionnaly* check `Router Advertisment (RA)` (so enable RA) for some Network(s) when you want devices to dynamically get IPv6 addresses.

-> **Note** This can lead to issues in some use cases, depending on your LAN and WLAN devices configurations...you'll have to carefully test everything.
+> **Note** This can lead to issues in some use cases, depending on your LAN and WLAN devices configurations...you'll have to carefully test everything

 ![IPv6 LAN settings](images/IPV6_LAN_settings.png#gh-dark-mode-only)
 ![IPv6 LAN settings](images/IPV6_LAN_settings_light.png#gh-light-mode-only)